hanami/guides/content/v2.0/app/autoloading.md

 It's worth noting that, thanks to Hanami's [component managment system](/v2.0/app/container-and-components/), the components you write in `app/` don't commonly need to reference their collaborators using Ruby constants - they instead use the Deps mixin to access their dependencies.

 If you are adding a class to the `app/` directory that you want to use an autoloaded Ruby constant to reference, it's very likely that you do not want that class to be registered in your app container.
-To opt out of registration, use the magic comment `# auto_register: false` or one of the alternative methods discussed in "Opting out of the container" in the [containers and components guide](/v2.0/app/container-and-components/).
+To opt out of registration, use the magic comment `# auto_register: false` or one of the alternative methods discussed in "Opting out of the container" in the [container and components guide](/v2.0/app/container-and-components/).

 ```ruby
 # auto_register: false